Deploy a Data Collection Node

 adminuser, the default password is

 Enter the IP address and port of each indexer you want to forward data to.
 For more information about forwarding data directly to indexers, see Connect forwarders directly to peer nodes in the Splunk Enterprise Managing Indexers and Clusters of Indexers guide.

 Enter license master(https://<host>:<port>)[self]

 You don't have to configure the DCN as a license slave to collect data from the VMware vCenter Server.
-Press Enter to continue without providing a license master.
+Press Enter to continue without providing a license manager.